z4ng1ew/Photo-studio-website/README.md

 # Photo Studio Website

 This website is prepared for demonstration as a pet project.
 It represents a landing page with a subscription form and a burger menu for smartphones.
 Flexbox is used in this project.
+The project is located on the develop branch.

 ## Purpose